Altium Designer Rigid Flex Guidebook for PCB Design

 Figure 4.9 Using hexagonal hatched polygons can spread the tension biases evenly among three angles

 For multi-layer flex areas, it may sometimes be necessary to place vias to transition between layers.
 If possible it’s recommended not to place vias, as these can suffer fatigue rapidly in flexing movement.
 It is also necessary to keep at least 20 mils (about a ½ mm) clearance between the copper annulus of the nearest via to the rigid-to-flex board interface.
-Board edge clearance rules can take care of this automatically in the PCB CAD editor.
+Board edge clearance rules can take care of this automatically in the PCB computer aided design editor.

 As for the need to place vias - if you must have vias in a flex circuit, use “rooms” to define regions where you know there will be no bends and use the PCB editor’s design rules to allow via placement only in those stationary areas.
 An alternative is to use the layer stack manager to define “rigid” sections that are ultimately flex but with a rigid dielectric stiffener material adhered to them.